Things to Know about Chinese Shopping Culture

 Chinese shopping culture you should know!
 Visiting or living in China, you need to know things about shopping culture in China, whether you’re shopping for clothes, food, or souvenirs, it can help you gain a new cultural experience and find the right thing!

-Renminbi (RMB) or Chinese Yuan (CNY) is the same official currency used in mainland China.
-Yuan (also called Kuai in Chinese) is the basic unit and is divided into 10 jiao/mao or 100 fen.
-There are bank notes in denominations of 1, 2, 5, 10, 20, 50 and 100 yuan and coins in demonstrations of 1 yuan, 1 and 5 jiao, 2 and 5 fen.
-But small-demonstration bank notes and coins like fen are scarcely used today.
+Renminbi (RMB) or Chinese Yuan (CNY) remains the official currency in mainland China.
+The Yuan (also referred to as Kuai in Chinese) is the basic unit, and it’s divided into 10 jiao/mao or 100 fen.
+There are banknotes in denominations of 1, 2, 5, 10, 20, 50, and 100 Yuan, and coins in denominations of 1 Yuan, 1 and 5 jiao, and 2 and 5 fen.
+However, small-denomination banknotes and coins like fen are rarely used today.

 2, The Discount System in China